 Halstead, J. W. (1994).
 Some of my Best Friends are Books: Guiding Gifted Readers from Pre-School to High School: A Guide for Parents.
 Teachers.
 Librarians and Counselors.
 Dayton, Ohio: Ohio Psychology Press.

-About The Author Julia Osborn, Ph.
+Julia Osborn, Ph.
 D., is a developmental psychologist who has worked at Schneider Children's Hospital of the North Shore-Long Island Jewish Health System and is presently a Voluntary Attending Psychologist there in the Division of Child and Adolescent Psychiatry.
 She has served as a consultant to programs for the gifted and has a private practice in Queens, New York.